4-co/imdb/README.md

-# Sample IMDb data for use with CosmosDB
+# Sample IMDb data for use with Cosmos DB

-This repository contains an extract of 100 movies and associated actors, producers, directors and genres from the IMDb public data available [here](https://www.imdb.com/interfaces/)
+This repository contains an extract of 1300 movies and associated actors, producers, directors and genres from the IMDb public data available [here](https://www.imdb.com/interfaces/).

-The purpose of this repo is to demonstrate some NoSQL modeling and querying techniques and decisions when using CosmosDB as a database.
+The purpose of this repo is to demonstrate some NoSQL modeling and querying techniques and decisions when using Cosmos DB as a database.

 ```none